Written by Mal Webb

 We know what they do, but what they are remains a mystery

-But I don't think that's a negative thing, though it freaks some
+But I don't think that's a negative thing

 KNOWSY and NOUGHTY:

-With heart and mind, we might find just how perfectly wrong it can
+With heart and mind, we might find just how perfectly wrong we can be

-WIFI: Aw, how sweet!
-Love really is about accepting our
+WIFI: Oh, isn't that sweet!
+Love really is about rejoicing in our irreconcilable differences, isn't it, dear?

 WIFI: Did you just say "really" or "rarely"?